yulyugin/yulyugin.github.io/_drafts/icc-bugs.md

+---
+layout: post
-# ICC bug and MASM oddity.
-Converting vmlatency to Windows.
+title: "ICC Bug - Converting vmlatency to Windows"
+---

-For my PhD thesis I wrote a simple tool to measure VM-entry and VM-exit turnaround time - [vmlatency](https://github.com/yulyugin/vmlatency).
+![ICC logo]{: style="float: left; width: 20%; padding: 1%"} For my PhD thesis I wrote a simple tool to measure VM-entry and VM-exit turnaround time - [vmlatency](https://github.com/yulyugin/vmlatency).
 The tool was initially implemented for Linux only.
 Later ported to macOS.
 Windows port wan't finished because I have other activities to deal with prior to the PhD defense.
 In 2021 I ported the tool on Windows but the port only worked with ICC compiler.
 The main reason for using ICC compiler is that inline assembler was used a lot to run different processor instructions.

 In spring 2022 I finally had time to make vmlatency work with Microsoft compiler.
 It is well known that Microsoft compiler only supports inline assembler for x86 but not x64 architecture.
 Microsoft's inline assembler is also completely different compared to GNU inline assembler.
 Obvious decision here was to use as much intrinsics as possible to avoid writing all the wrappers around processor instructions in [MASM](https://docs.microsoft.com/cpp/assembler/masm/masm-for-x64-ml64-exe) assembler.
 It was impossible to avoid assembler completely as some instructions are not available through intrinsics.

 To make the transition more gradual and easier to debug I decided to convert all inline assembly-based instructions wrappers to intrinsics or assembler one by one while still compiling with ICC until everything is converted and can be compiled with Microsoft compiler.

-# Buggy ICC intrinsics
+# Buggy ICC Intrinsics

 As noted above, not all needed instructions are available as intrinsics but it's obviously better to use intrinsics for those that are.
 All VMX instructions for example have corresponding intrinsics.